For an Immersive Local Experience Try a Rome Food Tour

 Mozarella di bufala – made fresh that morning!

-We started at the covered market which we sadly learned were in it’s last days.
+We started at the covered market, which we sadly learned was in its last days.
 This market, which began in 1914, was the largest in Rome at one point.
 We learned it would be moving soon to a new, shiny location down the street.
-Progress sometimes is bittersweet.
-Kenny took us around the market describing what was in season, introducing us to the stall owners, and the explaining the difference between cheese and Mozzarella di Bufala; trust me, you don’t want to refer to mozzarella di bufala as cheese in Italy – they may deport you immediately.
+Progress is sometimes bittersweet.
+Kenny took us around the market, describing what was in season, introducing us to the stall owners, and explaining the difference between cheese and Mozzarella di Bufala; trust me, you don’t want to refer to mozzarella di bufala as cheese in Italy – they may deport you immediately.

 Get Local with a Rome Food Tour